electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][16]{: class="bigger-image" }
 <figcaption class="caption">View from Pinnacle Peak.
 Plummer and Lane dominating the foreground with Wahpenyo, Chutla, and Eagle in the background</figcaption>

-As I started to get going I realized that at this point walking down hill was more uncomfortable for me than jogging, so off I went.
-I think I did the whole way from Reflection Lake to Nickle Creek Camp with my pack in a little over two hours, which meant I showed up at a reasonable time and we were actually able to enjoy a bit of camp time given it was still light and everything was still dry.
+As I started to get going I realized that at this point walking down hill was more uncomfortable than jogging, so off I went.
+I think I did the whole way from Reflection Lake to Nickle Creek Camp with my pack in a little over two hours, which meant I showed up at a reasonable time and we were actually able to enjoy a bit of camp time given it was still light and everything was dry.

 ## [Day 8](https://www.strava.com/activities/2706129116)
 *23.5 miles, 11,112 ft*

 Waking up I knew this was really the last day that I would get to push myself.
-Day 9 would be getting to the car which would mean everyone else would be ready to leave once they got there and wouldn’t want to wait around until I was done doing some silly adventure.
+Day 9 would be our final push to Sunrise Visitor Center and everyone else wouldn’t want to wait around at the car wile I was still doing some silly adventure.
 I headed out of camp with some determination and tried to crush some miles towards Indian Bar.

 I didn’t feel as light as I had the days before and the hills were starting to really take a toll on me.
 I did my best to push through and not have to stop but I needed some more calories and a second to catch my breath.
 I felt better as the trees thinned and the sun rose higher to light up a beautiful clear blue sky.